6 Things to Know About Using Long-Tail Keywords

 Because long-tail keywords are so niche, there is much less competition for them.
 If your long-tail keyword is “dance fitness class in Boston,” you aren’t competing for search traffic with every dance class out there or even every gym in Boston.
 You are only competing with Boston studios that offer dance fitness classes.
 That is a much smaller field.

 However, you still need enough people to search for your keywords for your investment in content marketing to be worthwhile.
 The best long-tail keywords are low in competition but higher in search volume.
 High volume in this context doesn’t mean thousands of searches every day.
-But several dozen to a couple hundred searches shows that many of your potential customers are actively searching for that keyword.
+But several dozen to a couple of hundred searches shows that many of your potential customers are actively searching for that keyword.

 There are many tools to help you find long-tail keywords.